Digital Marketing

 Source: Deloitte

-Finally, don’t forget about those offline opportunities.
-Even though Gen Z mostly shops online, IRL touchpoints have real power, especially for the generation that largely came into adulthood or adolescence during the pandemic.
+Finally, don’t forget about offline opportunities.
+Even though Gen Z mostly shops online, brick-and-mortar touchpoints have real power, especially for the generation that largely came into adulthood or adolescence during the pandemic.

 You can leverage your digital channels to find new ways to ultimately get to know them live and in person.
 If what they’re looking for are opportunities to get offline, how can your brand help fill that need?
 Do you have brick-and-mortar stores where you could host events aimed at Gen Z customers and offer them a special experience?